 All of us can access these four sources of joy, no matter what our background.
 Joy is not something that we need to manufacture.
-It is already within us from the time we entered the world, pure and receptive to all the love and wonder it can provide.
+It’s already within us from the time we entered the world, pure and receptive to all the love and wonder.

 Be wary of commercial enterprises trying to sell their products and services by positioning them as sources of happiness.
 The marketing industry will do everything they can to make you believe that you need things to make you prettier, successful, and popular.
 This influences people to chase worldly desires as part of their pursuit of happiness.

 Searching for external sources of happiness is the equivalent to chasing rainbows.
-What people should be working on is themselves and developing a natural state of joy.
-The first step of that is to know the difference between happiness and joy.
+Instead, we should work toward developing a natural state of joy.
+The first step of that is knowing the difference between happiness and joy.